 An established study design that can provide information about causality is randomisation.
 Given the hypothesis that trait A (henceforth referred to as the exposure) is causally related to trait B (henceforth referred to as the outcome), randomisation can be employed to assess the causal nature of the association by randomly splitting the sample into two groups, subjecting one group to the exposure and treating the other as a control.
 The association between the exposure and the outcome in this setting provides a robust estimate of the causal relationship.
 This provides the theoretical basis behind randomised control trials, but in practice randomisation is often difficult or impossible to implement in an experimental context due to cost, scale or inability to manipulate the exposure.
-The principle, however, can be employed in extant observational data through the use of genetic variants associated with the exposure (instruments), where the inheritance of an allele serves as a random lifetime allocation of differential exposure ,16 Two statistical approaches to exploiting the properties of genetic instruments are widely used: mediation-based approaches and Mendelian randomisation (MR).
+The principle, however, can be employed in extant observational data through the use of genetic variants associated with the exposure (instruments), where the inheritance of an allele serves as a random lifetime allocation of differential exposure levels (15,16).
+Two statistical approaches to exploiting the properties of genetic instruments are widely used: mediation-based approaches and Mendelian randomisation (MR).

 Mediation-based approaches employ genetic instruments (typically single nucleotide polymorphisms, SNPs) to orient the causal direction between the exposure and the outcome.
 If a SNP is associated with an exposure, and the exposure is associated with some outcome, then it logically follows that the indirect influence of the SNP on the outcome will disappear when conditioning on the exposure.
 Here, the exposure 'mediates' the association between the SNP and the outcome, providing information about the causal influence of the exposure on the outcome.
-This forms the basis of a number of methods such as genetical the regression-based causal inference test (CIT)4,18 a structural equation modelling (SEM) implementation in the NEO and various other methods including Bayesian They have been employed by a number of recent publications that make causal inferences in large scale ‘omics ,19–23
+This forms the basis of a number of methods such as genetical genomics (17), the regression-based causal inference test (CIT) (4,18), a structural equation modelling (SEM) implementation in the NEO software (5), and various other methods including Bayesian approaches (6).
+They have been employed by a number of recent publications that make causal inferences in large scale ‘omics datasets (6,19–23).

 MR can be applied to the same data - phenotypic measures of the exposure and the outcome variables and a genetic instrument for the exposure - but the genetic instrument is employed in a subtly different manner.
 Here the SNP is used as a surrogate for the exposure.
 Assuming the SNP associates with the outcome only through the exposure, the causal effect of the exposure on the outcome can be estimated by scaling the association between the SNP and the outcome by the association between the SNP and the exposure.
-Though difficult to test empirically, this assumption can be relaxed in various ways when multiple instruments are available for a putative ,25 and a number of sensitivity tests are now available to improve
+Though difficult to test empirically, this assumption can be relaxed in various ways when multiple instruments are available for a putative exposure (24,25) and a number of sensitivity tests are now available to improve reliability (26).